qawemlilo/nodeza/README.md

 ```
 npm run setup
 ```
-You will be prompted for a your database information.
+You will be prompted for your database information.

 Features
 --------